k7f/ascesis/spec/parser-implementation.md

 This rule doesn't unfold to a proper c-e structure, because both polynomials of node `a` are _&theta;_.

-However, since `a b -> a, b -> a b` generates the same ports as above and four fat links, `(a > a)`, `(b > b)`, `(a > b)`, `(b > a)`, it unfolds to a proper c-e structure.
+However, since `a b -> a b -> a b` generates the same ports as above and four fat links, `(a > a)`, `(b > b)`, `(a > b)`, `(b > a)`, it unfolds to a proper c-e structure.